-Within 10 (ten) days after the ceremony, the officiant should complete and return the License/Certificate, the license must be returned to the issuing County Clerk's office.
+Within 10 days after the ceremony, the completed license must be returned to the issuing County Clerk’s office.

 Civil Ceremony Information

-If you wish to have a circuit court judge or magistrate perform your civil ceremony, contact the Circuit Court at (307) 633-4298 to get information on fees and appointments.
+If you wish to have a circuit court judge or magistrate perform your civil ceremony, contact Circuit Court at (307) 633-4298 to get information on fees and appointments.
 Ceremonies are not performed after 3:30 pm and you must have two witnesses.